Avimitin/nvim/docs/src/en_us/plugins/rust.md

 ## Debug

-You need to install lldb-vscode.
+You need to install `lldb-vscode`.
 Then run `:RustDebuggables`, it will open the debug panel automatically.

 ## Rust Analyzer Settings